TheoBessel/portfolio-v3/articles/project/nemesis.md

 <!-- ------------------------- Quick Description --------------------------- -->

-NEMESIS is a tool designed to evaluate software metrics and perform static inspections.
-It provides a framework for software metrication and static code analysis, helping developers ensure code quality and maintainability.
+NEMESIS is a tool designed to evaluate software metrics and perform static code inspections.

 <!-- ----------------------------------------------------------------------- -->